stefanhans/distributed-contexting/why/PITCHME.md

 Note:

+Clouds are distributed systems concentrated in mostly three big companies - Amazon, Google, and Microsoft.
+Edge computing is mostly only a partial shift towards the edge of the network due to three reasons.
+Latency, the massiveness of data, and that the effectiveness of CPU and storage is growing faster than the bandwidth.

-The End of Cloud Computing - Peter Levine latency, amount of data, costs of cpu and storage against bandwith
+The End of Cloud Computing - Peter Levine

+Data Economy

 +++